AmoraMas/ScreamDeck/README.md

 # ScreamDeck
-Custom 36-key keyboard to run keypresses and macros from.
+- Custom 36-key keyboard to run keypresses and macros from.
+- Runs on an Arduino Pro Micro board.